 Meanwhile, fall fertilization starts in August to September.
 The last application will be from September to October.

-When should I start treating my lawn in Michigan?
+When should you start treating your lawn in Michigan?

 Treating lawns in Michigan will include mowing to have a nice lush lawn in your garden.
 You can prune them weekly until they reach 2.5-3.5 inches above the ground.
 Don’t wait to cut it every two weeks because your lawn will grow too tall.
 Also, it will take too much time to cut them all at once.

-When should I aerate my lawn in Michigan?
+When should you aerate your lawn in Michigan?

 Late summer or early fall is the best time to aerate your lawn in Michigan since the grass growing in this state is the cool-season lawn.